core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Not only CWTs but also CCSs can be tagged.

 * Exceptional handling after deleting a Recipient Context.

+* Clearer handling of incoming messages if the Replay Window is invalid.

 * Clearer generalization of delivery of messages protected in pairwise mode.